ignashub/escalate-music-festival/README.md

 3. Top Up festival account to buy goods.
 4. Manage goods

-The application was made to carry out some of these operations.
+The application was made for festival employees to carry out some of these operations.

 Some manuals of the applications: